pittanc/Project-2/README.md

 ## Files

-Project2_JT.Rmd: The Rmarkdown version of the Exploratory Data Analysis report, which includes both written text interpretations and raw code used in the analysis.
+Project2_JT.Rmd: The Rmarkdown version of the Regression Analysis report, which includes both written text interpretations and raw code used in the analysis.

-Project2_JT.pdf: The PDF version of the Exploratory Data Analysis report, which includes both written text interpretations and a Code Applendix with the raw code used in the analysis.
+Project2_JT.pdf: The PDF version of the Regression Analysis report, which includes both written text interpretations and a Code Applendix with the raw code used in the analysis.

 ## Dependencies
 The following packages were used in this analysis: